kyverno/policy-reporter-docs/content/en/guide/04-helm-chart-core.md

     # exclude will be ignored if an include filter exists
     exclude: []
   clusterReports:
-    # Enable the processing of ClusterPolicyReports, enabled by default
+    # Disable the processing of ClusterPolicyReports
-    enabled: true
+    disabled: false
 ```

 ### Enable NetworkPolicy